Skye Blue: Championship pursuits (2021–2023)

-Blue debuted in 2017, wrestling on the independent circuit in Illinois.
-She made her AEW Dark: Elevation debut on April 7, 2021, losing to Britt Baker.
+Blue made her All Elite Wrestling (AEW) debut on the April 7, 2021, episode of AEW Dark: Elevation, where she lost to Britt Baker.
 On September 3, she made her AEW Dark debut losing to Red Velvet.
 On September 5, she made her pay-per-view debut, competing in the Casino Battle Royale at All Out.
 On October 6, she debuted on AEW Rampage, losing to Jade Cargill.
 On January 19, 2022, Blue debuted on AEW Dynamite, losing to Serena Deeb.
 On the April 2 episode of AEW Rampage, Blue competed in the Owen Hart Foundation Women's Tournament, losing to Jamie Hayter in a qualifying match.
+On the August 12 episode of Rampage, Blue alongside Dante Martin challenged Sammy Guevara and Tay Melo for the AAA World Mixed Tag Team Championship, but were unsuccessful.